simozzer/FourBar/README.md

 Simplify the playback loop in tracker_interrupt.s and modularise is so that it can be re-used in other people's programs.

+Refactor the code.

+Improve comments.

+Look for optimizations.

+Reduce number of zero page variables.

 Download: